The Labyrinth of Light

 Here, you can see how, for instance, red, green and blue light produce white light.
 You can mix red, green and blue light to obtain exactly the colours you want in the light columns.
 This will enable you to create your own artwork from the 10 light columns.

 Play music on the laser harp by blocking the beams.
 Laser light is a different sort of light.

 Lie down and see how ultra-violet light is transformed into visible light, or how light is reflected.

 Here, you can study your shadow and freeze it on the phosphorescent wall – but you have to be quick before it disappears!

 Here, all colours have been removed.
 But you can get them back by shining the white light.

-You can play music on our Laserharp.
-But how does that work?
-John from Experimentarium gives a brief introduction on how the harp produce music, and explains how you can play without harming your eyes.
+You can play music on our laser harp.
+But how does it work?
+John from Experimentarium gives a brief introduction on how the harp produces music, and explains how you can play without harming your eyes.